 Sensitivity analysis, also called susceptibility testing, helps your doctor find the most effective antibiotic to kill an infecting microorganism.
 Infecting microorganisms are organisms such as bacteria or fungi that invade your body and cause an infection.

-A sensitivity analysis is a test that determines the “sensitivity” of a colony of bacteria to an antibiotic.
+A sensitivity analysis is a test that determines the “sensitivity” of bacteria to an antibiotic.
 It also determines the ability of the drug to kill the bacteria.

 Examples of antibiotic-resistant infections include:

-Cultures may be taken from:
+Samples may be taken from:

-- sputum (“spit”)
+- sputum (spit)

 - inside the cervix

-- a wound
+- a pus-containing wound

-Intermediate means a higher dose of the antibiotic is needed to prevent growth.
+- Intermediate means a higher dose of the antibiotic is needed to prevent growth.